Alluxio/alluxio/docs/en/api/POSIX-API.md

 issue much more `seek()` requests than expected and thus significantly decrease read performance.
 Client side data cache mechanism is introduced to solve the excessive `seek()` issue.

-Suggest configuring Alluxio client side data cache when running heavy I/O scenarios cause it will introduce extra resource consumption.
+Client-side data cache will introduce extra resource consumption and is suggested to be configured under heavy I/O scenarios.

 The following configuration are related to client side data cache:
 <table class="table table-striped">
     <tr>
         <td>Configuration</td>